ronguest/window-on-weather/README.md

 For camera installation instruction [refer to this web site](https://www.raspberrypi.org/documentation/usage/camera/README.md).

 ## Software Components
-* A crontab entry for root ("sudo crontab -e") to launch the necessary scripts on a schedule
+* crontab entries to launch the necessary scripts on a schedule
 * Three shell scripts
   * _capture_wx.sh_ - captures a series of GIF images then combines them into an animated GIF and calls video.py to create a separate MP4 time-lapse
   * _compile_wx.sh_ - runs once an hour and combines the previous hour's MP4 time-lapse into a single file